How New Tariffs Will Impact Small Businesses

 Small businesses that rely on imports may struggle to absorb the new tariff costs, which could force them to raise their prices.
 Larger corporations tend to have a greater ability to absorb these costs due to scale and negotiation power, enabling them to keep prices lower than many small businesses.
 With higher prices, small businesses may lose a competitive edge over their larger competitors.

-Types of Businesses Impacted by the New Tariff Policies
+Types of Businesses Impacted by Recent Tariff Policies

 New and increased tariffs can affect a wide range of businesses, but certain industries are more likely to be hit harder than others.
 Small businesses that rely on global supply chains often bear the brunt, as increased costs can lead to higher prices for consumers or reduced profit margins.
 Understanding if your business is amongst the most vulnerable can help you better prepare for the financial and operational challenges that come with changing trade policies.